Probing charge pumping and relaxation of the chiral anomaly in a Dirac semimetal

-As discussed in the Supplementary Material (SM) and in Ref. \cite{Parameswaran14a}, within a Fermi's golden rule approach and for $k_F \ll K_D$ the intervalley scattering rate can be expressed as $\frac{1}{\tau_n} \Big( \frac{k_F}{2K_D } \Big)^4$.
+As discussed in the SI and in Ref. \cite{Parameswaran14a}, within a Fermi's golden rule approach and for $k_F \ll K_D$ the intervalley scattering rate can be expressed as $\frac{1}{\tau_n} \Big( \frac{k_F}{2K_D } \Big)^4$.
 There is considerable uncertainty in band structure parameters, but available data \cite{borisenko2014experimental} suggests that $K_D$ is found approximately 1/3 of the way towards $Z$ along the $\Gamma-Z$ line e.g. at approximately $ 0.04 \pm 0.01 \AA^{-1}$ .
 Through analysis of the Drude spectral weight and cyclotron mass of S1, one can estimate a Fermi wavevector $k_F$ of 0.0135 $\AA^{-1}$, which gives $1/\tau_v = 0.0008$ $ 1/\tau_n$.
 This is much smaller than observed.
 The isospin intravalley scattering $ 1/\tau_i$ is suppressed if the band dispersions are completely linear.
 However, in a real material, the actual band dispersions will inevitably have quadratic curvature.
-This quadratic correction mixes chiralities and introducs weak scattering between nodes (See SM for further discussion).
-We use an approximation of a spherically symmetric impurity potential that is smooth on the scale of a unit cell and ignore the angular anistropy of the Fermi wavevector and velocity ($v_F$), 1/$\tau_{i}$ can be estimated to be $ \tau^{-1}_n (\frac{ \alpha K_D k_F}{2 v_F})^2$ \cite{Parameswaran14a}, which can be expressed in terms of the cyclotron mass $m^*$ as $1/\tau_i = \frac{1}{\tau_n} \Big ( \frac{ \alpha K_D m^*}{ 2\hbar^2} \Big )^2$.
-A cyclotron mass of $m^* = 0.03 m_e$ was determined in our previous work \cite{cheng2019large} and an upper bound of $\alpha K_D = 30 \pm 15$ eV $\cdot \AA^2$ can be determined from ARPES data (see SM).
+This quadratic correction mixes chiralities and introduces weak scattering between nodes (See SI for further discussion).
+We make an approximation that the impurity potential is spherically symmetric and smooth on the scale of a unit cell and ignore the angular anistropy of the Fermi wavevector and velocity ($v_F$), 1/$\tau_{i}$ can be estimated to be $ \tau^{-1}_n (\frac{ B_3 K_D k_F}{2 v_F})^2$ \cite{Parameswaran14a}, which can be expressed in terms of the cyclotron mass $m^*$ as $1/\tau_i = \frac{1}{\tau_n} \Big ( \frac{ B_3 K_D m^*}{ 2\hbar^2} \Big )^2$.
+A cyclotron mass of $m^* = 0.03 m_e$ was determined in our previous work \cite{cheng2019large} and an upper bound of $B_3 K_D = 30 \pm 15$ eV $\cdot \AA^2$ can be determined from ARPES data (see SI).
 This gives $1/\tau_i = 0.0035$ $ 1/\tau_n$, which as expected for a DSM is larger than $1/\tau_v$, but still much smaller than the $1/\tau_c$ observed.
-In this work we have observed an anomalous THz magnetoconductivity effect in the Dirac semimetal Cd$_3$As$_2$.
-The effect depends on the relative alignment of the in-plane fields as ${\bf\mathrm{ E}} \cdot {\bf \mathrm{B}}$.
-This dependence and the evolution of the functional form of the conductivity is in precise agreement with the theory of the chiral anomaly.
-The finite frequency measurements allow the measurement of a new frequency scale that can be associated with the chiral scattering rate.
-What is not in precise agreement with prevailing theory is the relative scales of the chiral scattering rate and intranode scattering, as we find the chiral scattering much stronger than predicted.
-This raises questions about the nature of charge transport in the Dirac semimetals and chiral scattering.
-It may be that accepted aspects of the band structure need to be revised \cite{roth2018reinvestigating} or that more realistic models of impurity scattering need to be developed with perhaps the effects of rare regions needing to be considered.
+It may be that impurity potentials that break inversion symmetry and couple chiral sectors at order $k$ need to be considered.
+This should be an area of future study.
+Recent nonlinear THz experiments have been interpreted in terms of a chiral relaxation rate in the WSM TaAs that is shorter than 1 GHz \cite{levy2020optical}.
+Such a slow rate could be due to the much larger separation of nodes in TaAs and/or the lack of isospin scattering.